 All University employees, students, and volunteers participating in authorized activities involving unaccompanied minors (Activity) are required to follow the Policy Regarding Unaccompanied Minors.

-UPDATE: This policy does now include online and virtual activities.
+This policy includes online and virtual activities.
 Please review the document Safe Contact and Privacy Rules online camps if applicable.

 Although compliance with the entire policy is required, a brief description of the first steps is as follows: